-Oversight and accountability
+8. Oversight and accountability.
 Evaluations provide an independent, impartial perspective on the work of UNFPA and entail management accountability to act on recommendations.

-Organizational learning
+9. Organizational learning.
 Aggregating and sharing good practices and credible evaluative evidence supports organizational learning on how to achieve the best results.
 Together with other functions, evaluation helps the organization replicate successes, learn from mistakes, innovate solutions, and ensure continuous organizational improvement.

-Empowerment of community, national and regional stakeholders

-The human rights-based approach and principles of development effectiveness require that stakeholders at all levels have access to information and skills to interpret and interrogate the policies and programmes affecting their lives.
+10. Empowerment of community, national and regional stakeholders.
+The human rightsbased approach and principles of development effectiveness require that stakeholders at all levels have access to information and skills to interpret and interrogate the policies and programmes affecting their lives.
 This is recognized in General Assembly resolution 69/37 and realized through evaluation capacity development initiatives.
 It also requires examining inclusion, respect, resource access and power dynamics, especially for the most vulnerable.

-1.2 Rationale for a revised policy
+B. Rationale for a revised policy

-Since the endorsement of the 2019 evaluation policy, the environment in which UNFPA operates has changed significantly.
-The landscape in which evaluations are conducted has been transformed by a global pandemic, economic and food crises, protracted conflicts and implementation of wide-ranging global accords, including those on sustainable development (2030 Agenda); disaster risk reduction (Sendai Framework for Disaster Risk Reduction, 2015 2030); climate change (Paris Agreement under the United Nations Framework Convention on Climate Change); and financing for development (Addis Ababa Action Agenda of the Third International Conference on Financing for Development), among others.
-The 2020 QCPR reflects the impact of the COVID-19 pandemic, with an emphasis on disaster risk reduction and human rights.
-All these global commitments provide guidance and direction to the evaluation function at UNFPA.
+11. Since the endorsement of the 2019 evaluation policy, the environment in which UNFPA operates has changed significantly.
+The landscape in which evaluations are conducted has been transformed by a global pandemic, economic and food crises, protracted conflicts and implementation of wide-ranging global accords, including those on sustainable development (2030 Agenda); disaster risk reduction (Sendai Framework for Disaster Risk Reduction, 2015-2030); climate change (Paris Agreement under the United Nations Framework Convention on Climate Change); and financing for development (Addis Ababa Action Agenda of the Third International Conference on Financing for Development), among others.
+The 2020 QCPR reflects the impact of the COVID-19 pandemic, with an emphasis on disaster risk reduction to the evaluation function at UNFPA.